abdulwaheed18/jwt/README.md

 This is a sample application which will demostrate the creation and verification of JWT using open source libraries like Stormpath and Auth0.

+If you are new to JWT and then click [here](http://www.waheedtechblog.com/2016/12/what-is-json-web-token.html) to understand JWT.

 ## 1. StormpathJWT.java
  ### [JWT using Stormpath](https://github.com/abdulwaheed18/jwt/blob/master/src/main/java/com/waheedtechblog/jwt/StormpathJWT.java)
  Will demonstarte the JWT using [Stormpath](https://github.com/jwtk/jjwt) API library.